The author is a guitarist and bassist with over 35 years of experience as a musician.

 This is another decision you’ll have to make on your own, but I can tell you a few of my thoughts:

-Ibanez makes great guitars, and you should expect nothing less from the Iron Label Series.
+Ibanez makes some of the best electric guitars of all time, and you should expect nothing less from the Iron Label Series.
 In a lot of ways this article only scratches the surface of the lineup.
 Like their other series, you’ll find a few different models for each style.
 Check them all out before making a decision.